h-sami-ullah/Deep-Learning-in-Computer-Vision/Camera Calibration and Fundamental Matrix Estimation/html/index.md

 ### **Step III:**Fundamental matrix estimation using RANSAC {#L3}

-   The last part of this assignment is to use RANSAC and target the computational cost using fundamental matrix.
+   The last part of this project is to use RANSAC and target the computational cost using fundamental matrix.
 Although the SIFT pipeline is good and may perform well but we may have errors and it is very challenging to determine the outliers.
 The best fit can be achieved